magento/knowledge-base/src/troubleshooting/general/diagnosing-google-ecommerce-revenue-discrepancies.md

 labels: Google eCommerce,Analytics,Report,Magento Business Intelligence,MBI,troubleshooting,orders,revenue,data discrepancies
 ---

-This article provides solutions for discrepancies between Google and MBI.
+This article provides solutions for discrepancies between Google and Magento Business Intelligence (MBI).
 Google eCommerce tracking brings power to both your Google Analytics account and your MBI dashboards, but it results in many clients asking us: Should both tools report the same amount of **orders** and **revenue**?

 In our experience, the answer is "no" in almost every instance.
 This is because Google eCommerce tracking obtains the order information during a button click event on your website, which misses many order attributes recorded later in time in your database - everything from orders not being registered to being later cancelled or refunded.